Save 22% on Tula Skincare's Brightening Eye Balms and Sunscreen

-Save 22% on Tula Skincare's Brightening Eye Balms and Sunscreen for Your Daily Summer Glow
+Tula Skincare for a Summer Glow Is On Sale Today Only: Save on Brightening Eye Balms and Sunscreen

-Summer officially began this week and the reality is that humidity along with extra sun exposure can take its toll on our summer skincare concerns.
+Summer officially began last week and the reality is that humidity along with extra sun exposure can take its toll on our summer skincare concerns.
 A good routine can help minimize the seasonal side effects on your skin though and right now, Tula has summer glow must-haves on sale for a limited time.
-Until Thursday, June 30, select Tula skincare products are 22% off.
+Through tonight, June 30, select Tula skincare must-haves are 22% off.

 Find all your summer skincare essentials in this full-size, 5-piece kit and save 22%.